scitoast/pyboard-LCD-character-display/README.md

    - (Minor) clear_display() and reset_display() do not show consistent
   behavior for all displays.
-   - (Minor) Sometimes you must call reset_display() twice  (in a row) to get the desired behavio
+   - (Minor) Sometimes you must call reset_display() twice  (in a row) to get the desired behavior.

 ### For more information read the code comments.
 The code for CHAR_LCD.py is pretty heavily commented because this project is meant for hobbyists just starting out with PyBoard!